GPHC launches Emergency Nursing Specialty Programme

 The EMS service, which was also Dr. Bux’s brainchild, was launched last week and will allow for a merger of the responses of emergency and fire services by dialing 912.

-Also present at yesterday’s launching Chairman of the hospital’s Board of Director, Dr. Carl Max Hanoman and other senior officials and nurses who have been exposed to the training programme.
+Also present at yesterday’s launching Chairman of the hospital’s Board of Directors, Dr. Carl Max Hanoman and other senior officials and nurses who have been exposed to the training programme.

-Nov 22, 2016By Zaheer Mohamed Defending champions of the National Schools Cycling Championship, District six Corentyne are being hard pressed to retain their title as the event got underway yesterday at the...
+Nov 24, 2016By Edison Jefford The National Stadium at Providence became a reservoir of talented student-athletes yesterday as newcomers from across the country put on an impressive show that demanded due...

 By Sir Ronald Sanders In the aftermath of Donald Trump’s election as President of the United States of America,... more